dimagi/logistics/ex-submodules/rapidsms-alerts/README.rst

 * SMS subscription by alert type/priority

-* Monthyl aggregation and summaries
+* Monthly aggregation and summaries